Kellen-Linse/Data-Structs-Algos-and-Interviews/Grokkin/Patterns/Two_Pointers/notes.md

 - Sometimes a **for loop** can be used to make the code more readable.
 - `Infinity` and `-Infinity` are good for starting comparisons where you are looking for mins (Infinity) and maxes (-Infinity).
   - This is because no matter how large or small the number it will be less than Infinity or more than -Infinity, and your comparison can move in the same pattern from there.
+  - Using -Infinity helps when finding the largest value among negative numbers.
+  - When you are trying to find a max value, you want to start with the smallest number possible (-Infinity).
+  - When you are trying to find a min value, you want to start with the largest number possible (Infinity).
 - Sometimes the trick is to do it in the opposite way you think of doing it
   - Instead of searching for the first time you find an instance of some condition, try looking for the last.